walmartlabs/lacinia/docs/tutorial/create-project.rst

     Downloading: stencil/stencil/0.5.0/stencil-0.5.0.jar from clojars
     Generating a project called clojure-game-geek based on the 'app' template.

 All those downloads will only occur the first time the tool is run.
-The name of the project, `my/clojure-game-geek` is used define the main namespace; feel free to change the value if you like
+The name of the project, ``my/clojure-game-geek`` is used define the main namespace; feel free to change the value if you like
 (but then certain paths in the tutorial will also change).

-The ``clj-new`` tool creates a directory, ``clojure-game-geek`` and populates it with a good starting point for a basic Clojure application::
+The ``clj-new`` tool creates a directory, :file:`clojure-game-geek` and populates it with a good starting point for a basic Clojure application::

     > cd clojure-game-geek